bahrus/xtal-state/README.md

     }
 ```

-A subscriber may also return a title string, and a function, "URLGenerator" that will generate the URL for the history change.
+If a function is returned for route, it will be passed the proposedState.

 xtal-state-update is ~888B (minified and gzipped).